-Foundation cours ses 6 cr.

-PA 552 Public Policy and Disaster 3 cr.

-And select one:

-PA 551 Principles of Disaster and Emergency Management 3 cr.

-PA 553 Disaster and Society 3 cr.

-Theory integration courses (select four): 8 cr.
-PA 581 Global Hazard Reduction 2 cr.
-PA 582 Disaster, Disease and Public Health 2 cr.
-PA 583 Technology, Accidents and Organizations 2 cr.
-PA 584 Continuity of Government Operations 2 cr.
-PA 585 Natural Hazards and the Urban Environment 2 cr.
-PA 586 Planning for Emergencies and Disasters 2 cr.
-PA 587 Government Response to Terrorism 2 cr.
-Total credits - - 14 hours

-PA 551 Principles of Disaster and Emergency Management 3 cr.

-This course covers concepts of organizing society to manage emergencies and disasters.
-It explores governmental and non-governmental approaches to coping with natural and technological hazards.
+Foundation cou ırses

 PA 552 Public Policy and Disaster

-The history, development and implementation of disaster-related public policy are discussed.
-The course addresses the local, state and federal levels, and their interactions during policy development and implementation.
-It also explores the role of emergency managers as policy advocates at all levels of government.
+And select or ne:

+PA 551 Principles of Disaster and Emergency Management3 cr.

 PA 553 Disaster and Society

-This course provides an interdisciplinary survey of disaster theory from sociological, geographical and public policy perspectives.
+Theory integrat ion courses (select four):

 PA 581 Global Hazard Reduction

-Natural and man-made threats, their causes and societal responses to mitigate the risks and impacts are discussed.
+PA 582 Disaster, Disease and Public Health2-3 cr.

+PA 583 Technology, Accidents and Organizations 2 cr.

+PA 584 Continuity of Government Operations

+PA 585 Natural Hazards and the Urban Environment 2 cr.

+PA 586 Planning for Emergencies and Disasters

+PA 589 Theoretical Principles of Terrorism

+Total credits

+Course Descript tions

+PA 551 Principles of Disaster and Emergency Management3 cr.

+This course cove rs concepts of organizing society to manage emergencies and disasters.

+It explores gover nmental and non-governmental approaches to coping with natural and

+technological ha zards.

+PA 552 Public Policy and Disaster 3 cr. elopment and implementation of disaster-related public policy are discussed. esses the local, state and federal levels, and their interactions during policy d implementation.
+It also explores the role of emergency managers as policy advocates at all l evels of government.
+PA 553 Disaster and Society This course prov rides an interdisciplinary survey of disaster theory from sociological, I public policy perspectives.
+PA 581 Global Hazard Reduction Natural and mar n-made threats, their causes and societal responses to mitigate the risks and impacts are disci ussed.
 Strategies from all world regions are reviewed.